krytarowski/pkgsrc-desktop/Gnome3.md

 ####Unordered notes

 * TODO: Githubify packages https://github.com/GNOME Reported issues with missing tags on the mirror | Update (2015-06-06) GitHub shows all tags on the release page and hides them in the scroll popup menu
+* SystemBSD

+    13:06 < ajacoutot> no; systembsd is not going anywhere currently 13:07 < ajacoutot> I'd rather look into loginkit and consolekit2 13:07 < ajacoutot> the other stuff systembsd "would" provide is not mandatory (just nice to have, that's all)

 ####What is done